Peugeot loss widened by 4.13 billion euro charge

 Prior to Thursday's announcement, analysts were forecasting a 1.52 billion euro loss for 2012, according to Thomson Reuters I/B/E/S.

-Peugeot was removed from France's benchmark CAC 40 stock index .FCHI last year as its market capitalisation shrank.
+Peugeot was removed from France's benchmark CAC 40 stock index .FCHI last year as its market capitalization shrank.

 In guidelines issued on November 16, France's AMF market regulator urged companies to set more realistic asset valuations in light of expected cash flows.

-The move has prompted a number of writedowns including charges totalling 7.4 billion euros at French bank Credit Agricole (CAGR.PA) over the past three months.
+The move has prompted a number of writedowns including charges totaling 7.4 billion euros at French bank Credit Agricole (CAGR.PA) over the past three months.

 Peugeot's writedown includes a 3 billion euro impairment charge to auto-division assets and 879 million euros to the value of deferred taxes.